pink-eye/Vvvideo/README.md

 * Subscribe to channels and get their latest uploads
 * Display general info about videos, channels and playlists
 * Search videos, channels and playlists
+* Saves search queries (you can disable this if you want)
 * History of watched videos (you can disable this if you want)
 * Remember time point of watched video (you can disable this if you want)
 * Responsive layout (it means the app looks good on the each device)